 The hip joint is the largest weight-bearing joint in the human body.
-The thigh bone (femur) and the pelvis join to form this versatile ball and socket joint.
+The thigh bone and pelvis join to form this versatile ball and socket joint.
 Muscles, ligaments, and tendons contribute to stabilizing the joint.

 Ligaments are fibrous structures that connect bones to other bones.
-The hip joint is encircled with ligaments that provide stability to the hip by forming a dense and fibrous structure around the joint capsule called the labrum.
+The hip joint is encircled with ligaments that provide stability by forming a dense and fibrous structure around the joint capsule called the labrum.
 Athletes who participate in sports such as hockey, soccer, football, golf and ballet are at higher risk of developing a tear in the labrum.
 The labrum also functions to cushion the joint.

 Articular cartilage, a thin, tough, flexible tissue, covers the weight-bearing bones of the body.
 This tissue surrounds the ball portion of the hip joint.
 It is lubricated by synovial fluid, much like oil lubricates a car engine.
 When synovial fluid is reduced with age, this tissue wears thin and arthritis occurs from resulting friction and inflammation.

-A long tendon called the iliotibial band runs along the femur from the hip to the knee and serves as an attachment site for several hip muscles.
+A long tendon called the iliotibial band (IT band) runs along the femur from the hip to the knee and serves as an attachment site for several hip muscles.
 It also functions as a source of stability for both the hip and knee joints.
 Pain in the IT band is common in runners and cyclists due to friction caused when the band crosses over the knee.
 Proper warmup helps to prevent this condition.

 Osteopathic Manipulative Treatment (OMT) is particularly effective in tight or spasmodic conditions of the muscles and connective tissues, allowing them to return to normal function and relieve pain.
-With the impingements removed, body fluids flow more freely to nourish and heal painful tissue.
+With impingements removed, body fluids flow more freely to nourish and heal painful tissue.

 Common conditions of the hip